M-TH: 8:30 a.m.-4:30 p.m.

 F: 10 a.m.-4:30 p.m.

 Walk-in Assistance at 1Capen, North Campus.

-For a complete statement of student rights under the Family Educational Rights and Privacy Act (FERPA), see Article 8 (Administrative Regulations) (PDF) of UB’s Rules and Regulations and UB’s Access to Student Information Family Educational Rights and Privacy Act (FERPA) Policy.
+For a complete statement of student rights under the Family Educational Rights and Privacy Act (FERPA), see Article 8 (Administrative Regulations) of UB’s Rules and Regulations and UB’s Access to Student Information Family Educational Rights and Privacy Act (FERPA) Policy.

 The preceding information constitutes official public notice of the university’s compliance with the Family Educational Rights and Privacy Act.
-Any student having questions about this should contact the Office of Student Affairs and Services, 542 Capen Hall, 716-645-2982.
+Any student having questions about this should contact the Office of Student Conduct and Advocacy, 9 Norton Hall, 716-645-6154.